-Smarter water use - Actions that improve the water use efficiency of our assets or appliances, or changing our behaviour to reduce the amount of water we use.
+purpose uses.
+Smarter water use - Actions that improve the water use efficiency of our assets or appliances, or changing our behaviour to reduce the amount generate or tap into new sources of water for a range of different fit-forof water we use.